Gerold Porzellan

 Note To ebayers !

-The content on this website is copyrighted to me and therefore I request that you ASK MY PERMISSION before quoting any of this information in your item description.
+The content on this website is copyrighted and therefore I request that you ASK MY PERMISSION before quoting any of this information in your item description.

-Shown below are the marks I have come across:
+Shown below are the different marks the company has used:

 Used with Permission